-The Urban Indian Center of Salt Lake (UICSL) first opened its doors as the Indian Walk-In Center (IWIC) in 1974, with the Utah Council of Urban Indian Affairs (UCUIA) offering social, educational and physical services for American Indians residing in the Salt Lake City and Wasatch front area.
-Two years later (1976) IWIC mission was written, “To aid and assist Native American Indian people and to strengthen the family and community, respecting cultural values.”
-On January 1, 2012, an important shift took place, the name and mission of Indian Walk-In Center was changed to Urban Indian Center of Salt Lake (UICSL), to better reflect the emgering needs and trends of Native Americans circular migration into urban settings.
+The Indian Walk-In Center (IWIC) was established in 1974 by the Utah Council of Urban Indian Affairs (UCUIA) to provide a wide range of social, educational, and physical services for American Indians residing in Salt Lake City and the Wasatch front area.
+In 1976, IWIC’s mission was defined to “aid and assist Native American Indian people, and to strengthen the family and community, respecting cultural values.”
+The center underwent a significant transformation in 2012 when its name and mission were changed to Urban Indian Center of Salt Lake (UICSL) to better reflect the evolving needs and trends of Native Americans, who are now increasingly migrating to urban areas.

-UICSL serves, on average 5,587 patients in Clinical Health and Behavioral Health per year.
+Our center on average sees approximately 5,587 patients in Clinical Health and Behavioral Health per year.
 Our target population includes areas where approximately 26.3% of community members live at or below 150% of the Federal Poverty Level, and where 25.7% of residents do not have health insurance.